Spelling Rules and Generalizations

 spelling rules and 44 phonemesVectorStock Image

-This page will tell you all about spelling rules and the 44 phonemes.
+This page will tell you all about spelling rules and generalizations.
 There are 44 phonemes represented by different spelling patterns.

 Great Links